Asterius27/SecPerf-Artifacts/ARTIFACT-EVALUATION.md

 To generate the results presented in the table use the launch_model_cross_site.py script.

 #### Main Result 3: Number of Requests
-Our attack outperforms the boc test and BakingTimer on key performance metrics (true positive rate, true negative rate and abstention rate) using the same number of requests required by our attack to reach a conclusion.
+Our attack outperforms the box test and BakingTimer on key performance metrics (true positive rate, true negative rate and abstention rate) using the same number of requests required by our attack to reach a conclusion.
 This experiment reuses the same data collected for the previous two experiments and the same scripts, with the only difference being that the arrays passed to the box test and BakingTimer are sliced.
 Section 6.4, specifically Tables 4 and 5.
 To generate the results presented in the tables use a modified version of the launch_model_direct.py and launch_model_cross_site.py scripts.

 #### Main Result 4: Robustness Analysis